Shiny White Suburban

 with a cuff and a crease.

-The repressed fart sends a cramp into her hip before transforming into a surge of rage, and she grips the wheel and steps on the gas, hard.
-Gah!
-She’s so fucking sick of things!
-She recalls the last school board meeting, attended from her phone, from the comfort of her kitchen since in-person meetings smell like cigarettes.
-Though she’d already transferred her daughter to the Catholic school, the white woman felt compelled to tune in.
+Right now, for the white woman, it’s certainty and sorrow, and they’re combining as pressure under her tits.
+The woman suspects a fart would release the feeling, but withholds out of politeness even though she’s alone in her car.
+The repressed fart sends a cramp into her hips before transforming into a surge of rage, and she grips the wheel and steps on the gas.
+Goddamn it, she’s fucking sick of things!
+The woman is recalling the last public school board meeting, attended from her phone since in-person meetings smell like cigarettes and her nose is sensitive.
+Though she’d already transferred her daughter to the Catholic school, she felt obligated to attend.
 To share her experience.
 To help.

 No stress, no seeds, no stems, no sticks!